adamvan101/AutoClickerHeroes/README.md

 AutoClickerHeroes
 =================

-** Note.
-To just download and use the app, download the entire bin/Debug folder and run the executable -- No virsus, I promis! **
+**Note: to just download and use the app, download the entire bin/Debug folder and run the executable -- No virsus, I promise!**

 An autoclicker designed to work with the flash game ClickerHeroes